defunct/cafe/concerns.markdown

 ---
 General concerns about Mix.

+## Fast Starts

+How do you get a project running fast?
+It seems like it is pretty easy now, actually, I simply copy over another project file, then start editing.

+Is there a better way to get things going?
+Maybe, how do I jump start a project, probably by typing the class name, which produces a class file, that can in turn produce an Eclipse file, that has the Mix classes ready for editing in Eclipse.

+Maybe.

+## Development Versus Test

+Found a need for development versus test.
+String Beans JPA requires Hibernate, in order to draw in the `javax.persistence` classes.
+I'm able to use Hibernate, because my applications use Hibernate, but really, I want to just compile against `javax.persistence`.
+My thought was to have a compilation group that would be excluded.

+But, now I'm reconsidering.
+It's not my fault that no one has gone to the trouble to package `javax.persistence` correctly, and I'd rather have someone exclude the bad packaging of `javax.persistence` rather than support the unlikely case of dependencies needed for compilation that are not needed for redistribution.
+That will still exist, but only in the very special case of staticly bound pluggable components, as in SLF4J.

+But, then accomodating the Java ecosystem as it is will be easier on the innocents, then designing for the Java ecosystem as it should be.

+The current cookbook builds its own dependencies file, so it could simply choose the right target for that dependencies file, and also create a compile and develop dependencies file.

+Need to avoid splintering this into the half-dozen different dependency groups that come with Maven.

 ## Statements and Clauses

 A clause is a part of a statement, but that does not mean that a statement